jina-ai/jina/README.md

 Jina is an open-source deep-learning powered search framework, empowering developers to create **cross-modal or multi-modal search systems for text, images, video, and audio**.
 Jina is a cloud-native project, and provides long-term support from a [full-time, venture-backed team](http://www.jina.ai).

-⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina takes just minutes, and saves engineers months of time!
+⏱️ **Time Saver** - Bootstrap an AI-powered system in just a few minutes with [cookiecutter](#cookiecutter).

-🧠 **First-class AI models** - Jina is a new design pattern for neural search systems, offering first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).
+🧠 **First-Class AI models** - Jina is a new design pattern for neural search systems with first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html) like Faiss, Annoy, Onnx, and more.

 🌌 **Universal Search** - Large-scale indexing and querying data of any kind on multiple platforms.
-Video, image, long/short text, music, source code, you name it!
+Video, image, long/short text, music, source code, and more.

-🚀 **Production Ready** - Cloud-native features come out-of-the-box, e.g. containerization, microservice, distributing, scaling, sharding, async IO, REST, gRPC.
+🚀 **Production Ready** - Cloud-native features out-of-the-box, like containerization, microservice, distributing, scaling, sharding, async IO, REST, gRPC.

-🧩 **Plug & Play** - Extend Jina with simple Python scripts or Docker images optimized for your search domain.
-[Check out Jina Hub](https://github.com/jina-ai/jina-hub) for more extensions.
+🧩 **Plug & Play** - With [Jina Hub](https://github.com/jina-ai/jina-hub), you can extend Jina with simple Python scripts or Docker images optimized for your search domain.

 ## Contents